 You’ll need to make sure that this is a feature the webinar platform offers so that you don’t run into security issues down the line.

 When considering a new webinar platform, make sure you know whether they offer access to your webinar once it’s over, with specific attention to on-demand availability.
 Does on-demand cost more?
 Can you run simulive?
-If you’re planning a series of events, a personalized channel with references to all your events might be a great idea for better engagement.
+If you’re planning a series of events, a personalized channel or webinar library with references to all your events might be a great idea for better engagement.

 If you’re moving over from another webinar platform, it will also be important to ask about housing webinars from your old platform.
 Will your new webinar provider have the ability to migrate these over?
 You don’t want to lose your entire webinar library just because you didn’t ask the question.

 Support, both technical and otherwise, is essential, especially when you start using a new product.
 Make sure you ask about what kind of webinar support your new provider can offer you and what is included in your quote.
 Do you get email support?
 An account manager?
 It’s good to know, so you can plan accordingly.